rmcomplexity/blog/_drafts/python-logging.md

 ---
 layout: post
-title:  "Tales From The Keyboard: Logging with Django and Docker"
+title:  "Introduction to Python's logging library"
-date:   2018-05-01 10:00:00 -0600
+date:   2020-11-11 10:00:00 -0600
 categories: article
-excerpt: Logging in python is a very powerful feature, when using Django a few
-    things are different and by adding Docker on top logging can become a handful.
-We'll go through some real world examples and recommendations.
+excerpt: Logging is one of the best ways to keep track of what is going on inside your code while
+    it is running.
+Python comes with a very powerful logging library but with great power.. things start to get a bit complicated.
 tags:
   - Python
   - Logging
-  - Django
-  - Docker
+  - Fundamentals
 seo:
   type: Article
 author_name: Josue Balandrano Coronel
 author: rmcomplexity
 image: /assets/images/logging_with_django_and_docker/logging-with-django-and-docker.png
 ---

+* Table of Contents
+{:toc}

 Logging is one of the best ways to keep track of what is going on inside your code while it is running.
 Python comes with a very powerful logging library but with great power..